-Have you ever wondered how and why trampoline were invented?
-Was this by accident or did someone decided that it is time to invent something people will jump on?
+Have you ever wondered how and why trampolines were invented?
+Was this by accident or did someone decide that it is time to invent something people will jump on?
 And finally, who is that guy who made it?
 Let us try to answer those questions…

 History of Trampolines

-Some rumors say that circus performer and trapeze artist Du Trampolin came up with first version of trampoline.
-First, he used trapeze net as a safety net if he would fell.
-But, he found out that if trapeze net is intentionally tightened, it would act as bouncing bed to jump high in the air.
+Some rumors say that circus performer and trapeze artist Du Trampolin came up with the first version of a trampoline.
+First, he used a trapeze net as a safety net if he would fell.
+But, he found out that if the trapeze net is intentionally tightened, it would act as a bouncing bed to jump high in the air.

-In 1934, men named Larry Griswold, who was gymnast and diver, and George Nissen, tumbler on the gymnastics team, expanded original design of trampoline, using piece of stretched canvas attached to frame by coiled springs.
-In 1936, to market new invention, George Nissen rented a kangaroo to jump together on trampoline in the middle of Central park in New York.
+In 1934, men named Larry Griswold, who was gymnast and diver, and George Nissen, tumbler on the gymnastics team, expanded the original design of trampoline, using a piece of stretched canvas attached to frame by coiled springs.
+In 1936, to market a new invention, George Nissen rented a kangaroo to jump together on the trampoline in the middle of Central Park in New York.

-Term „trampoline“ was decided based on Spanish word „Trampolin“ which on English means „diving board“.
-After that, company named „The Griswold-Nissen Trampoline and Tumbling Company“ was established and rest is history.
+The term „trampoline“ is based on the Spanish word „Trampolin“ which in English means „diving board“.
+After that, a company named „The Griswold-Nissen Trampoline and Tumbling Company“ was established and the rest is history.

-First trampolines were primarily made for gymnasts, but were quickly recognized as good training tool used for balance and stamina, they were adopted by all other avenues as part of training equipment.
-Navy Flight School, NASA and other space agencies, they all recognized trampoline as perfect solution for pilots and astronauts.
+First trampolines were primarily made for gymnasts but were quickly recognized as a good training tool used for balance and stamina, they were adopted by all other avenues as part of training equipment.
+Navy Flight School, NASA, and other space agencies, all recognized trampolines as the perfect solution for pilots and astronauts.

 - “El trampolino” was the Spanish word for “diving board”, and one of the many words in common usage, which was once actually trademarked as “trampoline”.

-- Finally, in year 2000, Olympics committee accepted trampolining as part of official Olympic discipline.
-The first gold medal awarded in Olympic trampoline competition, went to Irina Karavaeva, of Russia.
+- Finally, in the year 2000, the Olympics committee accepted trampolining as part of the official Olympic discipline.
+The first gold medal awarded in the Olympic trampoline competition, went to Irina Karavaeva, of Russia.
 The event, which took place at the 2000 Olympics in Sydney, Australia, was witnessed by George Nissen, the 86 year-old inventor of the trampoline.